-Before you can attain fellowship, you’ll have to pass all your exams.
+Before you can attain fellowship, you’ll have to pass all 10 of your exams.
 Fellowship means that you’re a fully qualified and certified actuary.

 Once you have a full-time job, that’s when you’ll eventually finish your exams.
 There are 3 more exams to pass to go from associateship to fellowship.
 It usually takes 2-4 years to pass those exams and meet the other (easier) requirements.

-When you’re employed as an actuary, your employer will probably pay for your study materials and exams, and they’ll give you paid study time.
+When you’re employed in the actuarial field, your employer will probably pay for your study materials and exams, and they’ll give you paid study time.
 These are all benefits of being in the company’s “Actuarial Student Program”.
 A good student program is something to look for and ask about when you’re interviewing for jobs.
 You’ll want to know what kind of support they offer to their actuarial staff.